MLB Rumors: Phillies Bryce Harper Offer Won’t ‘Get It Done,’ Only ‘$270 To $300 Million’ Former MLB GM Reports

-Contradicting reports that the Philadelphia Phillies continue to offer free agent superstar Bryce Harper more cash than any other team now competing for Harper’s services, one former Major League general manager said on Thursday morning that according to his sources inside MLB, the Phillies have not made the highest offer to Harper.
-In fact, speaking on his MLB Network Sirius XM Radio show Thursday, onetime New York Mets GM Jim Duquette said that the Phillies offer may actually come in under the $300 million figure generally considered the low benchmark to sign Harper.
+Contradicting reports that the Philadelphia Phillies continue to offer free agent superstar Bryce Harper more cash than any other team now competing for Harper’s services, one former Major League general manager said on Thursday morning that — according to his sources inside the MLB — the Phillies have not made the highest offer to Harper.
+In fact, speaking on his MLB Network Sirius XM Radio show Thursday, per Twitter, onetime New York Mets GM Jim Duquette said that the Phillies offer may actually come in under the $300 million figure generally considered the low benchmark to sign Harper.

-In addition, the Phillies have refused to budge on that offer to Harper, which would likely put them out of the running to ink the 26-year-old six-time All Star to a deal, Duquette said, as quoted by the Phillies news site Crossing Broad.
+In addition, the Phillies have reportedly refused to budge on that offer to Harper, which would likely put them out of the running to ink the 26-year-old six-time All Star to a deal, Duquette said, per Crossing Broad.

 “The Phillies have made their offer and it hasn’t moved.
 Now they have a feeling that they’re not as likely to get him, at least right now,” Duquette said.
 “It’s not the biggest offer from what I can tell.”